vipranarayan14/vboo/src/docs/lsk/tinanta/main.md

 - The //ti.n pratyaya-s// and the //shit pratyaya//-s that are mentioned in the //dhaatu-adhikaara// are called //saarvadhaatuka pratyaya//-s.
   - "//ti.n-shit-saarvadhaatukam//"
-- All other //pratyaya//-s mentioned in the //dhaatu-adhikaara// are called //aardhadhaatuka pratyaya//-s.
+- All the other //pratyaya//-s mentioned in the //dhaatu-adhikaara// are called //aardhadhaatuka pratyaya//-s.
   - //aardhadhaatuka.m sheshha.h//

 ## //sarvadhaatuka// & //aardhadhaatuka// //lakaara//-s